physicsturtle/physicsturtle_old/about.md

 Note: *Although I strive for accuracy, I do not guarantee the correctness of any information on this website.*

-As for the author, I am currently an undergraduate studying Engineering Physics.
-I have been interested in education for a few years now, and have been trying to get this project off the ground for almost as long.
-Let's see where it goes.
+As for the author, I am currently a graduate student studying theoretical physics.
+I have been interested in education for several years now, and have been trying to get this project off the ground for almost as long.